Bluefinger/bevy_rand/tutorial/05-observer-driven-reseeding.md

 }
 ```

-In the above example, we have created a relationship between the `Global` `WyRand` source and all `Target` entities.
+In the above example, we have created a relationship between the `GlobalRngEntity<WyRand>` source and all `Target` entities.
 The above system creates the relations and then emits a reseeding event, causing all `Target` entities to receive a new `RngSeed` component from the `Global` source.
 This in turn initialises an `Entropy` component on each `Target` entity with the received seed.

 If you want to spawn related entities directly, then you can!
 The example below will create three `Target` entities that are related to the `Global` source, and will be seeded automatically once spawned.